Nalakram/marketmind-docs/docs/source/index.md

 # MarketMind Documentation

-Welcome to the official documentation for **MarketMind**, an intelligent and extensible platform for market prediction, analytics, and research.
+Welcome to the official documentation for **MarketMind**, an intelligent, extensible platform designed for advanced market prediction, analytics, and research.
+Built for institutional analysts and professional traders, MarketMind leverages deep learning, NLP, and high-performance computing to deliver actionable insights.

-This site provides guides, references, and resources for both users and contributors.
+This documentation provides comprehensive guides, detailed references, and essential resources for both users and contributors.

 ---